Chygos/Projects/Taxi_demand_analysis/README.md

 **D. Station popularity**

 Here, we analysed the number of rides originating from each pickup and dropoff station.
-We looked at the top and least 10 pickup and dropoff terminals.
-The goal was to understand customer concentrated areas and ways to optimise service availability.
+We looked at the top and at least 10 pickup and dropoff terminals.
+The goal was to understand customer-concentrated areas and ways to optimise service availability.

 **E. Short vs Long trips**